ExistensialReset/flowmosr/ethos/BOUNDARIES_DEFENSE_SUPER_PROTOCOL.md

 Flow’s defense is **clarity, transparency, and resilience**, not coercion.
 - All guidance is qualitative
 - Sovereignty is **lived**, not seized
-- Axioms protect themselves by making drift visible, restoration possible, and capture unprofitable
+- Boundaries protect themselves by making drift visible, restoration possible, and capture unprofitable

 **If Flow requires policing, it has already failed.**
 **Human, child, and planetary integrity form the non-negotiable Core Baseline.**